 Note.
-If advance payments of the health coverage tax credit were made on your behalf to your insurance company, do not include any advance payments made for you when figuring the amount you may deduct for insurance premiums.
-Also, if you are claiming the health coverage tax credit, subtract the amount shown on line 4 of Form 8885 (reduced by any advance payments shown on line 6 of that form) from the total insurance premiums you paid.
+When figuring the amount of insurance premiums you can deduct on Schedule A, do not include any health coverage tax credit advance payments shown in box 1 of Form 1099-H. Also, if you are claiming the health coverage tax credit, subtract the amount shown on Form 8885, line 4 (reduced by any advance payments shown on line 6 of that form), from the total insurance premiums you paid.